Syzygianinfern0/Hindi-ASR-Challenge/asr/Results.md

 | Tri3 - GMM |  14.03  |
 | TDNN       |  8.69   |

-Please note that these are just the baseline results and can be improved by using an additional language model or by augmenting the data.
+Please note that these are just the baseline model results for the closed set-up.
+By using additional data for the acoustic model and by including a language model, the results can be further improved.